prak8/Disambiguation/README.md

 The following figures below show the output expected from running this project.

-Decision List: This figure shows the features from the bag of words along with a likelihood score.
+Decision-List: This figure shows the features from the bag of words along with a log-likelihood score.

 <img width="703" alt="Screen Shot 2021-10-19 at 7 48 01 PM" src="https://user-images.githubusercontent.com/90986120/138005645-e789ad61-b065-4097-8478-7c74eca984f4.png">